h5p/h5p-true-false/README.md

-H5P True false question
+H5P True/False Question
 ==========

-Test your users with true/false questions.
+Test your users with 'True or False questions.

-It can be used standalone, or within Question Set, Course Presentation and Interactive Video
+It can be used standalone, or within Question Set, Course Presentation and Interactive Video.

 [See it in action on the H5P.org project page](https://h5p.org/true-false-question)